dphfox/scoped/README.md

 doCleanup(scope)
 ```

-As a free bonus, using the first parameter for cleanup information allows especially readable syntax using the `scoped` method.
+Using the first parameter for cleanup information allows especially readable syntax using the `scoped` function.
 It creates a blank cleanup table, then points the metatable's `__index` at whatever constructors you wish to use.
 This keeps the arguments list clean and plays better with curried constructors and constructors using literal call syntax.

 ```Lua
 local scope = scoped(constructors)